-Patient Safety is everyone's priority at Monroe Clinic.
+Patient Safety is everyone's priority at SSM Health Monroe.
 Physicians, nurses, technologists, pharmacists, and patients all play a role in preventing errors and laying the foundation for successful treatment.
-Your Monroe Clinic team is constantly seeking out new and better ways to prevent medical errors and to streamline services to provide you with a friendlier experience.
+Your SSM Health Monroe team is constantly seeking out new and better ways to prevent medical errors and to streamline services to provide you with a friendlier experience.

 You can expect your health care team to: